Parametric kinds of generalized Apostol-Bernoulli polynomials and their properties: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the generating functions for parametric kinds of generalized Apostol--Bernoulli polynomials ${}_{\TT\!}\bell_{n,\mu}^{(c,v)}(x,y,z;\lambda)$ and ${}_{\TT\!}\bell_{n,\mu}^{(s,v)}(x,y,z;\lambda)$, which are of quasi-monomial properties and identities, derived partial derivative formulas for parametric kinds of generalized Apostol--Bernoulli polynomials, the Gould--Hopper--Apostol--Bernoulli type polynomials, the Hermite--Appell--Apostol--Bernoulli type polynomials, the Miller--Lee--Apostol--Bernoulli type polynomials, and truncated exponential Apostol--Bernoulli type polynomials, and demonstrated several examples for these polynomials.
+In this paper, we have introduced the new generating functions using Euler's formula for parametric kinds of generalized Apostol--Bernoulli polynomials which are of quasi-monomial properties.
+Then we have investigated quasi-monomial properties and identities, some addition and summation formulas and partial derivative formulas.
+Then, in the special cases of $\mathcal{U}\left(y,t\right)$, we construct new subpolynomial families such as the Gould--Hopper--Apostol--Bernoulli type polynomials, the Hermite--Appell--Apostol--Bernoulli type polynomials and truncated exponential Apostol--Bernoulli type polynomials.
+Lastly, we investigated the multiplicative and derivative operators and differential equations of these new families.